Reed-Balentine/Data-606-NLP-Project/README.md

 the final presentaion was split into three .zip files to respect GitHubs file size limit.
 - The Website folder contains the data for the website as a .py file.
+- The blog post is in the main directory